dfontenot/particle-generators/Readme.md

 Bugs

 * Both circles.c and faster_circles.c: newly created particles don't align with the cursor
-* faster_circles.c has some list processing errors, only one particle is created, this will soon be fixed after midterm week
+* faster_circles.c has some (less than before!) list processing errors.
+There is a hidden double free error I am looking for.